Without a living will, you risk:

 Without this, your living will form in Georgia is not valid.

-And your doctors won’t be able to use it.
+And your doctors won’t be able to use it per the code section of living will laws.

 They will, then, ask your family how they want to handle your end-of-life treatments.